skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     </li>

     <li>
-      Demoed work to and received praise from former Secretary of the Air Force, Barbara Barrett, and her Chief of Staff, General David Goldfein
+      Demoed work to, and received praise from, former Secretary of the Air Force, Barbara Barrett, and her Chief of Staff, General David Goldfein
     </li>